noeRls/timebox-home-assistant/README.md

 - displaying image from url
 - displaying image from a local image
 - changing the brightness
+- displaying scrolling text
 - switching to time channel

 This custom component acts as a notify platform.
-This means that the Service Data requires a message parameter, even though we're not using it.
+This means that the Service Data requires a message parameter, even though we're not using it in all cases.
 Leave the message parameter blank, and specify TimeBox mode and other information in the data parameter of the Service Data payload.

 ## Display an image